UviDTE-UviSpace/uvispace-documentation/Introduction.rst

 The *uvirobot* package consist in 2 callable scripts:

-- **messenger.py** establishes the communication to the specified UGV, using the ZigBee protocol.
+- **messenger.py** establishes the communication to the specified UGV, using the XBee protocol.
 Thus, prior running it an XBee module has to be connected to the PC, and another one to the Arduino board serial port, and both configured accordingly.
 Once the communication is established, the module *listens* for speed set points and send them to the UGV.
 When the execution is cancelled,